logicalclocks/feature-store-api/docs/hopsworksai/azure/aks_acr_integration.md

   </figure>
 </p>

+### Step 2: create a virtual network for the Hopsworks cluster

-Because the kubernetes API service is private the Hopsworks cluster must be able to reach it over a private network.
+Because the Kubernetes API service is private the Hopsworks cluster must be able to reach it over a private network.
 There are two options to integrate with a private AKS cluster.
-The first option is to put the Hopsworks cluster in a pre-defined virtual network with peering setup to the kubernetes network.
-The second option is to create a subnet inside the kubernetes virtual network where the Hopsworks cluster will be placed.
+The first option (*A*) is to put the Hopsworks cluster in a pre-defined virtual network with a peering setup to the Kubernetes network.
+The second option (*B*) is to create a subnet inside the Kubernetes virtual network where the Hopsworks cluster will be placed.

-#### Step 1 option a Peering setup
+#### Option *A*: Peering setup

-In order to establish virtual peering between the kubernetes cluster and Hopsworks, you need to select or create a virtual network for Hopsworks.
+To establish virtual peering between the Kubernetes cluster and Hopsworks, you need to select or create a virtual network for Hopsworks.
 Go to **virtual networks** and press create.
 Choose a name for the new virtual network and select the same resource group you are planning to use for your Hopsworks cluster.

-Next, go to the IP Addresses tab.
-Create an address space which does not overlap with the address space in the kubernetes network.
-In the previous example, the automatically created kubernetes network used the address space 10.0.0.0/8.
-Hence, the address space 172.18.0.0/16 can safely be used.
+Next, go to the *IP Addresses* tab.
+Create an address space that does not overlap with the address space in the Kubernetes network.
+In the previous example, the automatically created Kubernetes network used the address space *10.0.0.0/8*.
+Hence, the address space *172.18.0.0/16* can safely be used.

-Next click review and create, then create.
+Next click *Review + Create*, then *Create*.

-Next go to the created virtual network and go to the Peerings tab.
-Then click add.
+Next, go to the created virtual network and go to the *Peerings* tab.
+Then click *Add*.

 <p align="center">
   <figure>